-Educational Philosophy: Instructor’s educational philosophy: When I went to graduate school, we read books and articles, discussed them in class, and wrote papers.
+Educational Philosophy: When I went to graduate school, we read books and articles, discussed them in class, and wrote papers.
 Through my teaching I have discovered that not everyone learns all they can in that type of system.
 I believe even graduate education must address different learning styles and intelligences.
 To that end, my class features activities, presentations, discussion, reflection, reading, and writing—I will try to balance activities meeting the needs of different learners with old graduate school standbys like reading and writing.
 Writing is the most visible product of graduate education and the ability to clearly communicate via writing is a key skill for graduate students.
 This course, therefore, will focus on writing skill.
 Discussion and debate helps refine and justify ideas as well as enhancing critical thinking and communication skills which are also key outcomes of graduate education.
 In this class, expect to defend your ideas and interpretations to develop these skills.
 I will grade based on a balance of participation, writing, and testing so that all students have a chance to succeed.
 I am guided by this quote from Ayn Rand: The only purpose of education is to teach a student how to live his life - by developing his mind and equipping him to deal with reality.
 The training he needs is theoretical, i.e., conceptual.
 He has to be taught to think, to understand, to integrate, to prove.
 He has to be taught the essentials of the knowledge discovered in the past and he has to be equipped to acquire further

 Instructor Learning Outcomes

-Weekly assignments worth 10 points each, discussions worth 10 points each.
+Weekly assignments worth 10 points each and class participation